beelzebielsk/vim-like_gui_objects/notes.md

   sent to the in focus element from there.
 The in focus element is supposed to, from there, handle the key, or return it back so that the pile can process it.
+- Piles can't handle page up and page down.
+- Piles don't seem to allow you to change focus if there are no selectables in the pile.
+At the very least, they don't allow for scrolling unless there are some selectables.

 # Command Maps